 - add a new item to the non-exclusive list of verification methods in Rule 506(c);

 - simplify certain requirements for Regulation A offerings and establish greater consistency between Regulation A and registered offerings; and

 - harmonize the bad actor disqualification provisions in Regulation D, Regulation A and Regulation Crowdfunding.

-By simplifying and clarifying the exempt offering process, the Amendments will reduce the time and compliance costs of Regulation A, Regulation Crowdfunding and Rule 504, making it easier for issuers to raise capital using these exemptions.
+By simplifying and clarifying the exempt offering and disclosure process, the Amendments will reduce the time and compliance costs of Regulation A, Regulation Crowdfunding and Rule 504, making it easier for issuers to raise capital using these exemptions.
 However, companies should note that the final rule is within the lookback period of the Congressional Review Act.
 Consequentially, the outcome of the national election of November 3, 2020, could affect the final rule’s permanency.

 For more information about going public and Regulation A, securities law or our other services please contact Hamilton & Associates Law Group, P.A.
 01 Plaza Real S, Suite 202 N, Boca Raton, Florida, (561) 416-8956 or by email at [email protected].
 This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute, legal and compliance advice on any specific matter, nor does this message create an attorney-client relationship.
 Please note that the prior results discussed herein do not guarantee similar outcomes.
 Hamilton & Associates Law Group, P.A provides ongoing corporate and securities counsel to private companies and public companies listed and publicly traded on the NASDAQ Stock Market, the NYSE MKT or OTC Markets OTCQB and OTCQX.
 For two decades the Firm has served private and public companies and other market participants in corporate law matters, securities law and going public matters.